 “What lighting source should I use for my licensed cannabis grow?”; “I am comparing LED to HPS for my cannabis operation.
 Which source do you recommend?”
 These are questions people ask me almost on a daily basis.
 We have covered this question in past posts on our blog, like this one by our very own head of marketing: LEDs vs Traditional Lighting but most cannabis growers know that this crop is different than most and many growers have experimented with lighting technologies on a small scale to find they can sometimes increase terpenes and THC levels just by changing their light sources.
-So what is the answer then??
+To begin, let’s unpack the information that exists on this complex topic.

 There is a lot of information out there on the internet from various growers and lighting suppliers.
 You can find a contradiction to almost every point you find!
 Most growers agree that for young plants through the veg stage of growth you will want to have a light source with a good amount of blue light or even white (full spectrum) lighting.
 The main reason for this is to reduce internode stretching to produce a stockier, healthier plant.